Connecticut May Be First State to Treat Opioid Addiction using Medical Marijuana

 Medical marijuana may be one way to treat some symptoms of opioid withdrawal, but many drug detox centers use FDA-approved medications that can treat and eliminate ALL opioid withdrawal symptoms — including muscle aches, nausea, and diarrhea.
 This drug detox method is known as medication-assisted treatment, and uses methadone, buprenorphine, and naltrexone to help reduce opioid cravings and provide relief from withdrawal.
 Medication-assisted treatment is available at many inpatient and outpatient drug detox centers, and can be tailored specifically for you or a loved one who needs help fighting opioid addiction.

-If you need help going through opioid withdrawal and overcoming addiction, call our 24/7 confidential helpline at 800-483-2193 to speak with a drug abuse counselor about your options.
+If you need help going through opioid withdrawal and overcoming addiction, call our 24/7 confidential helpline at 866-351-3840(Who Answers?) to speak with a drug abuse counselor about your options.
 We’ll help you find the nearest drug detox center ready to help you achieve a healthier, sober lifestyle.